HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/restart_options_standard_run.png

-**4.3) Simulation Period Options**
+**4.4) Simulation Period Options**

 Next up the chosen timeframe for the simulation needs to be set.
-Under "SimulationPeriod" change the "start" date to "1901-01-01" and the "end" date to "1901-12-31".
+Under "SimulationPeriod" change the "start" date to "1989-01-01" and the "end" date to "1989-12-31".
-For the reservoir operational years set the start and end years to "1901".
+For the reservoir operational years set the start and end years to "1989".

 .. note::
-	We will be using no spin-up years in this example.
-Usually, we will be simulating for a period of 5 years, with an additional 5-year spin-up.
+	We will be using a five year spin-up period in this example.

 .. figure:: ../images/getting_started/tutorials/simulation_period_options_standard_run.png

-**4.4) Time step**
+**4.5) Time step**

 Under "time_step" leave the resolution set to "daily"

-**4.5) Simulation Extend**
+**4.6) Simulation Extend**

 We will not be running WaterGAP for a basin in this example so leave the "run_basin" option under "SimulationExtent" set to "false".

-**4.6) Output Variables**
+**4.7) Output Variables**

 Any number of variables may be written out.
 In this example, we will only want to write out the "streamflow" variable.
 Under "LateralWaterBalanceFluxes" find "streamflow" and set it to "true".
 Everything else should be set to "false".
 For a detailed explanation on which variables can be written out see the <glossary>.

 .. figure:: ../images/getting_started/tutorials/output_variables_standard_run.png

-**4.7) Save the configuration file**
+**4.8) Save the configuration file**

 **5) Run the simulation**